Many documents here were written knowing that the content would quickly

 become obsolete or written as historical retrospective.

-Some were written for projects later abandoned and have since been
+Some were written for projects that have concluded and have since been

 adapted for a general audience.